Sheldon National Wildlife Refuge: Minerals

 Opal miners have been active in the valley since 1906.
 The refuge contains the very active and popular Virgin Valley Opal Mining District whose mineral rights were grandfathered-in with the establishment of the sanctuary.

 Rockhounds search for precious opal, agates, petrified wood, carnelian, obsidian, rhyolite, jasper, hyalite opal, and psilomelane, among other semiprecious gemstones.

 The Virgin Valley Mining District is known for black opals, the Nevada State Gemstone, still very active with multiple fee-dig mines.

+Climate

+Denio 52 WSW is a weather station located within the Sheldon National Wildlife Refuge, near Yellow Peak (Nevada).
+Sheldon National Wildlife Refuge has a cold semi-arid climate (Köppen BSk).

 Roads and nearby communities

 A point within the refuge is also the farthest place in the contiguous US from a McDonald's restaurant, at just 115 miles (185 kilometers).

 Nevada State Route 140 traverses the refuge from east to west and is the only paved road within the refuge.
 The nearest community of any size is Denio, Nevada, 14 miles from the refuge's eastern boundary.
 The nearest divided highway is Interstate 80 in Winnemucca, Nevada, approximately 100 miles to the south.
-County Road 8A connects to Cedarville, California.
+County Road (formerly Nevada State Route) 8A connects to California State Route 299, which then connects to Cedarville, California and eventually Crescent City, California.